Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 <img src="src/1.3.9.png" width="500">
 <img src="src/1.3.10.png" width="300">

 Two Problems:

 - **Spider traps**: all out-links are within the group, eventually absorbing all importance.

     <img src="src/1.3.11.png" width="300">

+    Imagine that a random walker will get stuck within the circle due to no way out.

-    Spider-traps are not a problem, but With traps PageRank scores are not what we want.
+    Spider-traps are not a problem, but with traps PageRank scores are **not** what we want.

     Solution: Never get stuck in a spider trap by teleporting out of it in a finite number of steps